Delray Beach Bicycle Accident Lawyer

 Florida law provides the cyclist the discretion in choosing whether to operate their bicycle on the roadway or sidewalk.
 However, some cities have enacted ordinances that restrict bicycle usage on the sidewalk and force cyclists to operate on the roadway.

 Cyclists should also be aware that it is very dangerous to operate a bicycle on the sidewalk across driveways to a shopping plaza.
 Drivers often turn in and out of shopping plazas without any consideration for cyclists who may be moving quickly across the roadway connecting the sidewalks.
-Drivers exiting a shopping plaza have a duty to stop and yield to oncoming bicyclists.
+Delray Beach, FL drivers exiting a shopping plaza have a duty to stop and yield to oncoming bicyclists.

 Use Lamps and Reflectors Together ( and avoid riding at night)